tkaitchuck/Rust4JavaDevelopers/src/ownership.md

-# Ownership

-Similar to Java, Rust's function calls are normally “pass by reference” meaning that if you pass an object to a function and modify it the caller will see those modifications.
-However also like Java, primitives are an exception to this and are “pass by value”.
-Meaning if you pass an integer to a function and it increments it.
-The caller will not see the change.

-In Java this is just a hardcoded rule and only primitives are copied.
-In Rust you can define your own types that are treated this way by having them implement “Copy” which is what is called a “marker trait”.
-It is similar an interface with no methods in Java indicating something about a class.
-(Like ‘Cloneable’ or ‘Serializable’)

-  • String types (mutability, borrowing, assignment as move) ◦ String concatenation
-      ▪ Format!
-In example
-    ◦ Stringbuilder
-    ◦ In Java Strings are Immutable, and a primitive.
-You might not think about it too much but this is an essential language feature.
-If Java hadn’t provided a single standard String implementation in the standard library, or if they had chosen to make it mutable it would be very difficult to work in the language.
-Imagine if every time you passed a string into a method you had to make a defensive copy or carefully check the method’s Javadocs to make sure it doesn’t modify the string.
-So it might seem surprising that Rust went into a different direction.
-However there is a very simple reason for this, Rust’s methods always declare if they need to modify the value being passed. __.
-Similarly the caller has to explicitly pass either a mutable or immutable reference or slice of the string.
-So there is no ambiguity.
-A function can never pass a string somewhere and have it unexpectedly modified.
-  • Fixed size arrays
-  • Byte array and ByteBuffer
-  • Vec and arraylist
-    ◦ Strings are actually Vecs of UTF-8 characters/bytes
-  • Raw strings for multi line constants
-  • Slices
-    ◦ Str is a slice of a String (get it?)
-    ◦ Should be after indexes and range traits are introduced (Operator overloading) ◦ A slice of a vec is an array
-      ▪ Made possible by ownership
-## Memory safety and GC
+# Memory safety and GC
-Like Java rust has automatic memory management so you never have to worry about explicitly allocating or deallocating objects.
+Like Java, Rust has automatic memory management so you never have to worry about explicitly allocating or deallocating objects.
 However unlike Java it does not have a garbage collector.
 This may sound like a contradiction but it's not.

-Not coincidentally it turns out, the same static analysis that solves the core problem of allowing sharing or mutability but never both, also solves the problem of perfect garbage collection.
+Not coincidentally it turns out, the same static analysis that solves the problem of allowing sharing or mutability but never both, also solves the problem of perfect garbage collection.

 One way to think about it is to think of Rust as having compile time garbage collection.
 The compiler works out where in your code objects are no longer used automatically generates the necessary code to deallocate them.

-So like Java this means it does not suffer from memory leaks, use-after-free bugs, dangling pointer bugs, or buffer overflows that plague most compiled languages.
+So like Java this means Rust does not suffer from memory leaks, use-after-free bugs, dangling pointer bugs, or buffer overflows that plague most compiled languages.
 At the same time Rust does not have the overhead of garbage collection or the associated runtime which has prevented languages like Java and C# from reaching the performance of C++ in “object heavy” applications.

-## Ownership
+# Ownership

 To explain how Rust achieves automatic memory management without garbage collection and a number of other more advanced features we need to first explain Ownership.